devran-hub/Zooplus-Complex-Product-Scraper/README.md

 you can view the output of the script here: https://docs.google.com/spreadsheets/d/1as0r1LUOCalZYHqfsv5AHZldgVJSJMt5vm-aFDqYPFM/edit?usp=sharing

+In this project i used: BeautifulSoup, Requests, CSV libraries

 ## Working process
 1- Firstly script reaches category then it's sub-categories one by one